T. Lux Feininger

 The [other] group photograph which you sent me, was taken by me with flashlight, and again I had totally forgotten its existence.
 The year could be 1928 (certainly in Dessau). […]"

-503 This photograph originates from the estate of T. Lux Feininger, but its attribution requires unequivocal verification.
+219 This photograph originates from the estate of T. Lux Feininger, but its attribution requires unequivocal verification.
 This attribution was made by the editors on the basis of a style-critical analysis, but this motif could also have been seen and photographed by Andreas Feininger or by Lyonel Feininger at that time.

 Catalogue Raisonné numbering

-Catalogue Raisonné numbers have not yet been allocated.
+Catalogue raisonné numbers have not yet been allocated.

-The following organisation is intended:
+The following organization is intended:

-20.iii – Drawing – Original works on paper (drawings, watercolor, gouache…)
+3.iiii Drawing - original works on paper (drawings, watercolors)

 close Login now